natlogica/hundred-days/r1-log.md

 ### R1D37
 Advanced authentication along with Post, Put and Delete requests to the server is today's topic.
 This uses the Requests module for Python.
 The project is a habit tracker that visually shows progress over a year's time, resembling github's grid of active days.

+### R1D38
+Workout tracking app using python and google sheets.
+Using NLP, python adds your input to a Google spreadsheet.
+Using environment variables, auth headers, APIs and Post requests along with DateTime strftime().
+Also using Nutritionix API, to get APP_ID and API_KEY.
+Also openai API https://openai.com/blog/openai-api.
+Also using sheety JSON API https://sheety.co/.